Kavakuo/Dict.cc-Alfred-Workflow/README.md

 #Installation

-1. Install the workflow
+1. Install the workflow.
-2. Download the language databases you want from http://www1.dict.cc/translation_file_request.php.
+2. Download the language databases you want from. http://www1.dict.cc/translation_file_request.php.
 Only download **"tab-delimited"** versions
 3. Open the workflow folder.
 Just type `dictcc wf:openworkflow` into Alfred to open this folder or perform a right-click on the workflow in the Alfred settings and select `Reveal in Finder`.
 4. Move the downloaded language database file into this folder.